Table of Contents

 Employment Reference Letter points to note

-- If you are currently employed in the job, the employer reference should include the phrase “To Date” and the date the reference letter was prepared.
+- If you are currently employed, the employer reference should include the phrase “To Date” and the date the reference letter was prepared.

-- Experience will only be evaluated up until the date of your application’s submission.
+- Experience will only be evaluated until your application’s submission date.

-- The description of responsibilities in your work reference determines relevance to your specified occupation.
+- The description of responsibilities in your work reference determines their relevance to your occupation.

-- If dates or responsibilities are unclear or subject to interpretation, the work episode will be declared unfit.
+- The work episode will be declared unfit if dates or responsibilities are unclear or subject to interpretation.

 - Work experience obtained as part of a qualification is not regarded as skilled employment and is recorded as “Concurrent Employment.”

-- Work experience obtained before the candidate attaining 18 will not be accepted for skilled employment and will be reported as ‘Not professional level ICT experience.’
+- Work experience obtained before the candidate attains 18 will not be accepted for skilled employment and will be reported as ‘Not professional level ICT experience.’

-- Generic references that do not mention particular responsibilities will be rated as “Not Suitable due to inadequate information.”
+- Generic references not mentioning particular responsibilities will be rated as “Not Suitable due to inadequate information.”

 - References containing tasks copied and pasted from ANZSCO will not be approved.

 An employment reference letter is required for each episode of work.
 All references must include detailed information from the employer about the responsibilities you accomplished and the skills you used on the job.
 Your employer or a person authorized by your employer must sign references.
-The name, position of job, and contact information of the referring person must be clearly stated.
+The name, position of the job, and contact information of the referring person must be clearly stated.

 How do you submit your Employment Reference Letter?

 When drafting the online applications, applicants must break out employment episodes to indicate “Australia” and “outside of Australia” employment.

-- Each duration of employment inside Australia must be written individually in the online application.
+- Each duration of employment inside Australia must be listed individually in the online application.

 Outside Australia Employment: